Updated: Nov 21

-Hilma af Klint (26 October 1862 – 21 October 1944) was a Swedish artist and whose paintings are considered among the first abstract works known in Western art history.
-Her paintings were a visual representation of complex spiritual ideas.
+The Swedish artist Hilma af Klint (26 October 1862 – 21 October 1944) is considered to be one of the abstract art forerunners.
+The abstract paintings Hilma created during the early 20th century are among the first abstract works known in Western art history.

-In 1880 Hilma's younger sister Hermina died, and it was at this time that the spiritual dimension of her life began to develop.
-Her interest in abstraction and symbolism came from Hilma af Klint's involvement in spiritism, very much in vogue at the end of the nineteenth and beginning of the twentieth century.
+The Swedish Artist's interest in abstraction and symbolism was a reflection of her involvement in spiritism, very much in vogue at the end of the nineteenth and beginning of the twentieth century.

 A considerable body of Hilma's abstract work predates the first purely abstract compositions by Kandinsky, Malevich, and Mondrian.